ShellyParraZ/Weekly_Spendings_Tracker/README.md

 Weekly Tuition Percentage
   The weekly tuition percentage is a float.
 This is the weekly percentage of money spent on tuition.
-  In order to determine this variable, the weekly_tuition is divided by the weekly_salary, then multiplied by one-hundred to get the percent. self.weekly_tuition_perc = self.weekly_tuition / self.weekly_salary = amount * 100 = amount%
+  In order to determine this variable, the weekly_tuition is divided by the weekly_income, then multiplied by one-hundred to get the percent. self.weekly_tuition_perc = self.weekly_tuition / self.weekly_income = amount * 100 = amount%
   self.weekly_tuition_perc = 0.00 / 650.00 = 0.00 * 100 = 0.00%
   f”Weekly Tuition Percentage: {self.weekly_tuition_perc}”

 Weekly Rent Percentage
   The weekly rent percentage is a float.
 This is the weekly percentage of money spent on rent.
-  In order to determine this variable, the weekly_rent is divided by the weekly_salary, then multiplied by one-hundred to get the percent. self.weekly_rent_perc = self.weekly_rent / self.weekly_salary = amount * 100 = amount%
+  In order to determine this variable, the weekly_rent is divided by the weekly_income, then multiplied by one-hundred to get the percent. self.weekly_rent_perc = self.weekly_rent / self.weekly_salary = amount * 100 = amount%
   self.weekly_rent_perc = 425 / 650.00 = 0.6538 * 100 = 65.38%
   f”Weekly Rent Percentage: {self.weekly_rent_perc}”

 Weekly Utilities Percentage
   The weekly rent percentage is a float.
 This is the weekly percentage of money spent on rent.
-  In order to determine this variable, the weekly_rent is divided by the weekly_salary, then multiplied by one-hundred to get the percent. self.weekly_utilities_perc = self.weekly_rent / self.weekly_salary = amount * 100 = amount%
+  In order to determine this variable, the weekly_rent is divided by the weekly_income, then multiplied by one-hundred to get the percent. self.weekly_utilities_perc = self.weekly_rent / self.weekly_salary = amount * 100 = amount%
   self.weekly_utilities_perc = 1.35 / 650.00 = 0.0021 * 100 = 0.21%